publiccodenet/about/activities/staff-management/parental-leave.md

 ### How to

-If you are pregnant you have to let HR know at least 3 weeks before you want to go on maternity leave.
+If you are pregnant you have to let HR know at least 3 weeks before you want to go on pregnancy leave.
 But, the sooner you report it, the better, leaving enough time to make any agreements about your absence, and plan a handover of your tasks.
 For paternity leave, let us know when your partner has given birth by 9am the next working day.